robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 # Installation
 1. Clone the repository
-2. Make sure that the dependencies are installed and initialzed
+2. Make sure that the dependencies are installed and initialized
-3. Initialize the code-base by: in the main directory run `startup` in a MATLAB environment.
+3. Initialize by starting Matlab and running `startup` in the main directory
-4. The code and data files are now accessable to be referenced.

 # Code
-Basic functionallity to generate results we give in the paper.
-If further explanation is wanted, see the extensive Matlab `help` functions each funciton has been outfitted with.
-See the *Examples* section further down for more explicit usecases and figure generation.
+Basic functionallity to generate the results in the paper.
+If further explanation is wanted, see the extensive Matlab `help` each function has.
+See the *Examples* section below for explicit usecases and figure generation.

 ## Data (/data/)
-To access the data run `d = loadData(rep)` where `rep` is a specificed directory listed under `help loadData`, e.g., `C19`.
-Raw .csv files are stored under `/data/sources/REP` for the same definition of `REP` as above.
-We strongly suggest using our pre-processing steps on the data before performing any calculations, see the following flow
+To access data, run `d = loadData(rep)` where `rep` is a specificed source, see `help loadData`.
+Note: not all sources listed are distributed.
+Raw .csv files are stored under `/data/sources/REP` for the source `REP`.
+We often use pre-processing steps on the data before performing any calculations, e.g.,
 ```
 Data = loadData('C19');
 Data = polishData(Data,'D','Dinc',1);